intersystems-community/iris-google-run-deploy-template/README.md

 After that your solution will be deployed into yourname.contest.community.intersystems.com with every push to master automatically.

-You can check the deployment status in the [Actions](https://github.com/intersystems-community/iris-google-run-deploy-template/actions) section of the repository.
+You can check the deployment status in the [Actions](https://github.com/intersystems-community/iris-google-run-deploy-template/actions) section of your repository.

 ## Development